Copyright © Ministry of Health Singapore. All Rights Reserved.

 Optimal nourishment will help your body cope with the demands of a stressful life.
 So, eat a healthy and well-balanced diet all the time.

 More working adults now unwind after a hard day's work by socialising at the pub.
 Binging on the spirits to relieve stress will land you with a hefty hangover, among other health issues.
-At each sitting, limit alcohol intake to no more than three standard drinks.
-A standard drink is a can (220 ml) of beer, 1 glass (100 ml) of wine or 1 nip (30 ml) of spirits.
+At each sitting, limit alcohol intake to no more than two standard drinks.
+A standard drink is a can (330 ml) of beer, 1 glass (100 ml) of wine or 1 nip (30 ml) of spirits.
 Alcohol can also affect our sexual health, so we should always drink in moderation, or abstain from it altogether.

 Men are living longer today than ever before.
 Healthy eating through life will not only let you live longer, but it will also go a long way to prevent or at least delay chronic lifestyle diseases such as hypertension, prostate cancer, diabetes, heart disease and stroke.